Water Conservation Efforts

 The U.S. Bureau of Reclamation announced an emergency shortage declaration for Lake Mead and the lower Colorado River Basin on August 16, 2021.
 This was the first shortage declaration in its history.
 This action calls for a reduction of the amount of water Southern Nevada is allowed to draw from the lake.
 Southern Nevada's water allocation was reduced by seven billion gallons – that’s enough water to serve 45,000 homes – effective in January 2022.
 And in August 2022, the federal government announced a tier two water reduction, further limiting the amount of water we can withdraw from Lake Mead, effective in January 2023.

-Here are some other actions the City has taken so far.
+Check out this video to see some actions the City has taken so far:

 Boulder City Ordinance and Code Changes